What are fungal nails?

 What can a podiatrist do?

-A podiatrist can treat nails carefully and offer advice on hygiene and prevention.
+A podiatrist can treat nails carefully and give advice on hygiene and prevention.
 Treatment options may include:

 - Safe removal of affected nail areas

-- Advice on nail care and hygiene to prevent spreading
+- Advice on nail care and hygiene to prevent spread

-- Support for podiatric adjustments or pressure relief for pain
+- Support with podiatric adjustments or pressure relief for pain

 - Assistance with medically necessary treatment, such as nail polish or medication